Standard deduction: Tax advantage

 - Head of household

-Though the standard deduction1 is available to nearly everyone, there are a few situations where someone wouldn’t be able to claim it:
+Though the standard deduction is available to everyone, there are a few situations where someone wouldn’t be able to claim it:3

 - Itemizing deductions: The most common situation where someone wouldn’t be able to claim the standard deduction is if they are itemizing their tax deductions.